 The distinction between “internet” and “brick and mortar” companies continues to blur as more and more companies operate online.
 As a result, the need for responsive databases that can handle semi-structured data quickly is greater than ever.
 For several years now NoSQL databases have been the go-to technology for managing that kind of data.

-We sat down with Bob Wiederhold, president and CEO of Couchbase, to talk about the technology behind NoSQL and how his company is harnessing NoSQL to provide resilient document-oriented databases for a variety of major organizations.
+For this Q&A with Couchbase, we sat down with Bob Wiederhold, president and CEO, to talk about the technology behind NoSQL and how his company is harnessing NoSQL to provide resilient document-oriented databases for a variety of major organizations.

 LOCATION: Mountain View, CA

 Tell me a little bit about how Couchbase got started.
 How different is it starting out as a merger between two companies, Membase and CouchOne, as opposed to the traditional story of bootstrapping yourself up from the ground up?

 The company’s history is interesting.
 Initially it was founded under the name of Northscale and it was going to be the commercial company behind Memcached.
 And Memached was a rapidly proliferating caching technology for many of the biggest websites around the world, so the company started out with that in mind.
 Very quickly it got feedback from a number of customers, or potential customers.
 That was interesting.

 But what was more interesting was that they were looking for a replacement for a combination of Memached and MySQL in cases where MySQL was being used as a value database.
 And a number of potential customers said, “Wow, if you could do a combination of those two things, which in essence makes it a key value database with a built-in caching tier, that kind of a product that would have value.”
 And so the company shifted gears a little bit and started developing that key value database with a caching tier built in.